 Merde.
 Harry’s stomach churned and knotted itself.
 Headlines of the summer’s Daily Prophet articles flashed before his eyes.
 Nobody was meant to know.

 ‘Keep it to yourself, please.’
-He pried his arm loose, but kept hold of her hands.
+He pried his arm loose, and took her hands in his.
 ‘Seriously, Katie.’

 ‘I will,’ she murmured.
 ‘But, in return, you have to let me come and sacrifice a few first years in dark rituals with you.’